Hello everyone!

 This automatic cleanup helps prevent memory leaks and keeps your programs safer and easier to manage.

-A vector is a heap-allocated dynamic array
+A array is a heap-allocated dynamic array

 that can store values of different types, be indexed, and